wandb/wandbot/README.md

 # wandbot

 A question answering bot for Weights & Biases [documentation](https://docs.wandb.ai/).
-This bot is built using [llama-index](https://gpt-index.readthedocs.io/en/stable/) and openai gpt-4.
+This bot is built using [llama-index](https://gpt-index.readthedocs.io/en/stable/) and openai [gpt-4](https://openai.com/research/gpt-4).

 ## Features

-- Utilizes retrieval augmented generation, and a fallback mechanism for model selection.
-- Efficiently handles user queries and provides accurate, context-aware responses
+- The bot utilizes retrieval augmented generation with [FAISS](https://github.com/facebookresearch/faiss) backend to retrieve relevant documents and efficiently handle user queries and provides accurate, context-aware responses
+- Periodic data ingestion with report generation for continuous improvement of the bot.: Checkout the latest data ingestion report [here](https://wandb.ai/wandbot/wandbot-dev/reportlist)
 - Integrated with Discord and Slack, allowing seamless integration into popular collaboration platforms.
-- Logging and analysis with Weights & Biases Tables for performance monitoring and continuous improvement.
+- Logging and analysis with Weights & Biases Tables for performance monitoring and continuous improvement.: Checkout the workspace for more details [here](https://wandb.ai/wandbot/wandbot_public)
+- Uses a fallback mechanism for model selection when GPT-4 is unable to generate a response.
 - Evaluation using a combination of metrics such as retrieval accuracy, string similarity, and model-generated response correctness
+- Want to know more about the custom system prompt used by the bot?: Checkout the full prompt [here](data/prompts/chat_prompt.json)

 ## Installation